Britney Spears’ Fans Worried About Her Safety After Instagram Post Ahead Of Today’s Court Hearing

 The Instagram offering only intensified the “FreeBritney movement as many believe that 12 years under conservatorship is enough.
 Britney has been under her father’s guardianship since 2008.
 Jamie Spears has control over all areas of her life including her career, finances, and health concerns.

-One fan alluded to the celebrity’s father in a comment and also centered their thoughts around Britney’s encouragement to indulge with roses.
+One fan alluded to the celebrity’s father in a comment and also centered their thoughts around Britney’s encouragement to indulge with these flowers.

 “I’d buy roses for you any day, since it’s apparently not in your team’s budget, even though it’s your own money,” roasted the follower.
 Since the crooner cannot make her own financial decisions, her guardian has control over her money, and this has many up in arms.